grange85/ahfow-www/_posts/2011/2011-11-11-audio-i-want-everything-back-and-forth.md

 Here's [Dean's notes from Best of Luna](/2008/02/08/best-of-luna-sleeve-notes/)

-> There’s a great documentary about the Apollo trips to the moon called for A/I Mankind (with a soundtrack by Brian Eno).
+> There’s a great documentary about the Apollo trips to the moon called For All Mankind (with a soundtrack by Brian Eno).
 They’re up there in space and the astronauts are making little Super 8 movies and talking about their feelings and one of them looks back at Earth and says that he can feel an incredible unseen love emanating from the planet.
 I made a note of that.
 Check out Stanley’s cool conga pattern.
 We mastered this song two different ways.
 Some copies of Lunapark were pressed with a backward guitar solo here, some have it forward.

 So here for comparison you can listen side-by-side to both versions of I Want Everything and enjoy them.